top of page

 I particularly enjoy working with artists collaboratively, and from the environment of our museum collections, whilst drawing in our audiences as active participants of the process and its end product - whatever that may be.

-We have worked for several years with the Happy Museum whose work has helped to transform the museum space and develop a collaborative and inclusive approach to our curation.
+I worked for several years with the Happy Museum at Ceredigion Museum whose work has helped to transform the museum space and develop a collaborative and inclusive approach to our curation.

-We have recently been shortlisted for a Museums + Heritage award 2020 for the temporary exhibition 'Sheep'.
+Museums + Heritage award 'highly commended' in 2020 for the temporary exhibition 'Sheep'.

 Link to the report from the 'Future Landscapes' symposium organised for the exhibition.